Talking Tax – Issue 147

 Assets valued at $25,000 or more can continue to be placed into the small business simplified depreciation pool and depreciated at 15% in the first income year and 30% each income year thereafter.

-For information about how your business can benefit from the instant asset write-off, contact Anthony Bradica, Andrew O’Bryan, Michael Parker or Peter Murray.
+For information about how your business can benefit from the instant asset write-off, contact Anthony Bradica, Andrew O’Bryan or Michael Parker.

 ‘Sufficient influence’ examined for CFCs in BHP Billiton case